HatmanW/MavBracket/README.md

 # MavBracket
-THis is a tournament Bracket to be used for various clubs and fundraisers e
+THis is a tournament Bracket to be used for various clubs and fundraisers